 ZooLights at the Stone Zoo, Stoneham (November 22, 2019–January 4, 2020)

 Every winter Stone Zoo in Stoneham, Massachusetts, attracts thousands of visitors with its ZooLights festival.
 See spectacular tree-lined trails illuminated by thousands of twinkling lights.
 You will see black bears, a bald eagle, arctic foxes, reindeer, and Canada lynx.
 Warm up by the fire pit and make some s’mores for a perfect winter experience.
-Children can pay a visit to Santa’s Castle or go on a brick safari spotting over 40 life-size animal sculptures made from millions of colorful LEGO bricks.
-The largest one is an elephant made from over 270,000 bricks!
-By the way, Stone Zoo is only about 15-20 minute drive from Boston.
+Children can pay a visit to Santa’s Castle or go on a brick safari spotting over forty life-size animal sculptures made from millions of colorful LEGO bricks.
+The largest is an elephant made of over 270,000 bricks!
+Stone Zoo is only about a 15-20 minute drive from Boston.

 Blink! at Faneuil Hall, Boston (December 3, 2019–January 1, 2020)

 Faneuil Hall Marketplace in Boston has the annual Christmas tradition of hosting the largest Christmas tree in the Northeast.
-A magnificent 26-m (85-ft) fir tree is decorated with hundreds of sparkling lights synchronized to music.
+A magnificent twenty-six meter (85-ft) fir tree is decorated with hundreds of sparkling lights synchronized to music.
 There are shows, performances and other entertainment for visitors.
-The light show uses over 350,000 LED lights to showcase Boston's skyline Blink! is an authentic New England Christmas experience and the must-see holiday show for all ages.
-What a great free light and show experience in the heart of Boston!
+The light show uses over 350,000 LED lights to showcase Boston's skyline.
+Blink! is an authentic New England Christmas experience and the must-see holiday show for all ages.
+What a great free experience in the heart of Boston!